Health notifications

 as the Interaction URL.

-Configure the channel in SquaredUp Cloud:
+Configure the destination in SquaredUp:

 Display Name: